All Episodes

 Long story short.

-Anyone who's driven in New York City at during rush hour, it's a freaking nightmare.
+Anybody who's driven in New York City during rush hour, it's a freaking nightmare.

-So we're gonna make this right hand turn.
+So we're going to make this right-hand turn.

 You're not supposed to make a right.